Anorectal Manometry Test

 Find a Specialist Near You

-The digestive disorder specialists at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Disorders use noninvasive tests to quickly and accurately diagnose bowel discomfort — and work with you to develop a personalized plan to help you find relief.
+The digestive disorder specialists at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Health use noninvasive tests to quickly and accurately diagnose bowel discomfort — and work with you to develop a personalized plan to help you find relief.

 The anorectal manometry test is a noninvasive procedure that gauges the function of the rectal and anal muscles.
 If the muscles relax too much, you lose the ability to control your bowel movements.
 If the muscles do not relax, constipation occurs.
 The dysfunction of these natural reflexes causes intense discomfort.
 Our world-class specialists at the Underwood Center can help.